cloudmesh-community/book/chapters/class/516/week4-openstack.md

 In case you have not yet created an ssh key, the following video is useful.
-This can be replicated on any Linux, macOS and Windows 10 mashine, in case of Windows 10 use gitbash
+This can be replicated on any Linux, macOS and Windows 10 machine, in case of Windows 10 use gitbash

 * [![Video](images/video.png) SSH keygen (4:07)](https://www.youtube.com/watch?v=pQb2VV1zNIc)